Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: INTRODUCTION

 Based on the above studies, the purpose of this study is that uses an essential approach to solving the problems addressed to ensure pedestrians quickly establish the correct mental model of an AV with an eHMI through the pre-instruction.
 In particular, the approach is proposed to instruct pedestrians to understand the execution conditions, mechanisms, and functional limitations of the AV with eHMI.
-We reported a brief description of the proposed method and preliminary results on pedestrians' subjective evaluations in~\citep{liu2021importance} Based on this pre-study, this study not only further discusses the impact of the proposed method on the subjective evaluations, but also improves the analysis methods and further analyzes the walking behaviors of the pedestrians.
-Therefore, this study aims a subject experiment to verify the effects of the proposed approach on pedestrian psychology and walking behaviors.

-The contributions of this study are as follows: This study proposed using the pre-instruction to help pedestrians establish a correct mental model of an eHMI on an AV.
-Based on a cognition-decision-behavior model of pedestrians, this study investigated changes in situational awareness and various subjective evaluations of pedestrians when interacting with vehicles under various scenarios.
-The experimental results verified the effectiveness of eHMI for the interaction between pedestrians and AVs.
-Furthermore, the findings showed that the pre-instruction of the rationale of eHMI could improve situational awareness, subjective feelings, and decision-making hesitancy among pedestrians regarding AV.
-Moreover, this study found that the eHMI could better guide pedestrian behavior through the pre-instruction.
-We outlook that this approach will increase the social acceptance of AV.
+We reported a brief description of the proposed method and preliminary results on pedestrians' subjective evaluations in~\citep{liu2021importance}.
+Based on this pre-study, this study not only further discusses the impact of the proposed method on the subjective evaluations, but also improves the analysis methods and further analyzes the walking behaviors of the pedestrians.
+Therefore, this study aims to conduct a field experiment to verify the effects of the proposed pre-instruction on pedestrian psychology and walking behaviors.

-\section{HYPOTHESIS}
+\subsection{Hypothesis}

-In this study, our objective is to analyze the influence of the pre-instruction of the eHMI's rationale on the situational awareness, subjective feelings and walking behavior of pedestrians when they encounter the AV.
-We propose the following hypothesis:
+Based on the above arguments, this study proposes the accurate formation and calibration of a mental model of the AV with the eHMI by instructing pedestrians with relevant knowledge of the eHMI to improve their experience of interaction with the AV.
+Our objective is to analyze the influence of the pre-instruction of the eHMI's rationale on the situation awareness, subjective feelings and walking behavior of pedestrians when they encounter the AV.

-\begin{enumerate} \item[H~1:] Pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit improved situational awareness, subjective feelings, and decision-making during the interaction. \item[H~2:] Pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit resulted the participants' walking speed in a small variation over the time horizon via multiple trials. \end{enumerate}
+This study proposes the following hypotheses and validates them through an experiment: \begin{enumerate} \item[H1:] Pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit improved situation awareness, subjective feelings, and decision-making during the interaction. \item[H2:] Participants' walking behavior becomes more consistent over multiple interactions as they gain a comprehensive understanding of eHMI principles through the pre-instruction. \end{enumerate}